PrincetonUniversity/gpu_programming_intro/02_cuda_toolkit/README.md

 ## Conda Installations

-When you install CuPy, for instance, Conda will include the CUDA Toolkit:
+When you install CuPy, for instance, Conda will include a CUDA Toolkit package (not the development version):

 <pre>
 $ module load anaconda3